adachille/parkinsons-detector/README.md

 * Training on TE & MSR combination

 We also try to train our regression model with the aggregated set.
 However, the result doesn't improve a lot.
-This might be caused by the varant across these two dataset.
+This might be caused by the variance across these two dataset.
 More experiment needs to be done in the future for validation.

 Method | MAE
 ------------ | -------------